Glossary of Terms

 ABAC (Attribute-Based Access Control)

 An authorization model where access decisions are made based on evaluating various attributes of the subject (user), resource, action, and environment.
 Guantr implements ABAC through its Condition system.
-See the ABAC Guide.
+See the ABAC Reference.

 Action